 Nothing packs more style per square inch than mosaic tile for kitchen backsplash tile ideas.
-So if your kitchen’s got the blahs, give it a quick infusion of pizzazz with a tile backsplash.
+So if your kitchen’s got the blahs, give it a quick infusion of pizzazz with kitchen backsplash tile.
 Because the small tiles are mounted on 12 x 12-in. sheets, installation of a tiled backsplash is fast.
 You can install the tile on Saturday and then grout it on Sunday.

 Professionals charge about $20 per sq. ft. for installing the tile (plus materials), so you’ll save $20 for every sheet you install yourself.
 The sheets cost $8 to more than $20 each at home centers and tile stores.

 The total cost for our tiled backsplash was about $200.
 Our sheets cost $10 apiece plus adhesive and grout.
 For an 8-ft. tiled backsplash, you could save about $45 by using a less expensive tile.
 We chose slate tiles, which sometimes crumble when you cut them.
 Other types of mosaic tiling, especially ceramic tiles, are easier to cut.

 In this article, we’ll show you how to install the tile sheets.
 You’ll need basic tile tools, available at home centers and tile stores, including a 3/16-in. trowel and a grout float.
 You’ll also need mastic adhesive, premium grout and grout sealer.
 You can rent a wet saw to cut the tiles (about $40 for four hours, or $55 for the day).

 Shopping for Mosaic Tile Backsplash

 Mosaic tiling sheets make it easy to achieve a great backsplash.
 Layout is a cinch—you can simply cut the mesh backing on the sheets to fit the tile along counters and cabinets.
 In fact, the hardest part of this or any other tiling backsplash project may be choosing the look—the tiles come in a variety of shapes and materials, and many sheets have glass or metallic tiles built in for accents.
 To add to your options, strips of 4 x 12-in. tiles are available for borders.
 So you can match the existing look of your kitchen—or try something new!

 Step 1: Prep the walls